 Clothing advice for Abu Dhabi and the other Emirates

-From what I understand, Dubai is by far the most tolerant of the 7 of the United Arabic Emirates, so keep that in mind if traveling outside of Dubai.
+Overall, Dubai is by far the most tolerant of the 7 of the United Arabic Emirates, so keep that in mind if traveling outside of Dubai.

-Update after a comment from a reader who grew up in Abu Dhabi.
+Update – a comment from a reader who grew up in Abu Dhabi.
 This is what she said: ‘I’m an expat born and brought up in Abu Dhabi and was free to dress however I please, including shorter shorts and sleeveless…(Abu Dhabi) is just as open-minded in terms of dress (as Dubai)’.

 What to wear for women traveling to Dubai alone